rust-basel/rust-basel.github.io/content/pages/about.md

 You will find all resources from our [meetups](https://www.meetup.com/de-DE/rust-basel/) and workshops here.
 Each post resembles either a meetup or a workshop about a specific rust topic.

 ## What to expect
-Links, ressources, slides and/or videos from our meetups and workshops we did.
+Links, resources, slides and/or videos from our meetups and workshops we did.

 ## Learning by doing
 Jokes aside.
 Most of our workshops or meetups are topics we find interesting and worth sharing.